bjks/gfp_gaussian_process/README.md

 ##### Optional arguments
 - `csv_config` sets the file that contains information on which columns will be used from the input file
-- `print_level=0` supresses input of the likelihood calculation, `1` prints every step of the minimization/scan
+- `print_level=0` supresses input of the likelihood calculation, `1` prints every step of the maximization/scan
-- `rel_tol` sets relative tolerance of minimization
+- `rel_tol` sets relative tolerance of maximization
 - `outdir` overwrites default output directory, which is (given the infile `dir/example.csv/`) `dir/example_out/`

 ##### Run modes
-- `m (minimize), s(scan), p(predict` will run the respective task.
-In case `minimize` and `predict`is set, the estimated paramters after the minimization will be used for the prediction.
+- `m (maximize), s(scan), p(predict` will run the respective task.
+In case `maximize` and `predict`is set, the estimated paramters after the maximization will be used for the prediction.
 Those paramters that are fixed are of course not effected.
 - the 1d parameters scans will calculate the likelihood for the 1d ranges set by the parameter_bound file.
 Note, only "bound" parameters will be scaned